 Per Capita Income: The data indicates lower-income neighborhoods are disproportionately captured by ALPR patrols, with police vehicles creating a grid of license plates in the city's poorest neighborhoods.

 White Population: Perhaps unsurprisingly, the per-capita data and the white population data significantly overlaps.
 If you are driving through or parking your car in a neighborhood with a higher density of white families, you are less likely to be picked up by ALPR cameras, particularly northwest of State Highway 13.

 Click images to enlarge.

-Black and Hispanic Populations: Overlaying Census data for African-American and Latino populations shows the converse of the white population.
+Black and Hispanic Populations: Overlaying Census data for Black or African-American and Latinx or Hispanic populations shows the converse of the white population.

 ALPR Data vs. Crime Data

 We also filed a California Public Records Act request to obtain the Oakland Police Department's crime data for the same period.
 Each white dot here indicates a recorded crime.
 It's not much of a shocker that ALPR use doesn’t correlate very well with crime.
 For example, OPD did not use ALPR surveillance in the southeast part of Oakland nearly as much as in the north, west, and central parts of Oakland, even though there seems to be just as much crime.

 To see if perhaps OPD was just focusing its ALPR use in areas with high incidents of automobile-related crime, we decided to map only the auto-related crime: